solber/camagru/README.md

 Camagru is a 42 Project where the goal is to create a simple version of Instragram, using HTML,CSS,PHP.
 This version of Camagru includes :
 * Possibility to use Webcam to take photos
-* Upload file instead of Webcame
+* Upload file instead of Webcam
 * Add filter on image
 	* Frame
 	* Moon